How to cast the coins - and why.

 First you read the text of hexagram 53.
 In this case the hexagram talks about accomplishment by continually staying faithful to it.
 Lines 1, 4 and 6 are 'old' or moving, their text is important.
 They give you clues about what you can do best in this situation.
 Line 1 is about action, 4 about decisions and 6 about spiritual achievement and influences.
 Here, an emphasis on these three realms means that hexagram 53 changes to hexagram 49: revolution, sudden and total change and renewal.

-For an e-mail course about the I Ching (short, good, to the point and easy to follow, 8 mails, FREE): http://www.onlineclarity.co.uk/html/I_Ching_course.html Also great for learning: following the questions and answers on Clarity's website.
+For an e-mail course about the I Ching (short, good, to the point and easy to follow, 8 mails, FREE): http://www.onlineclarity.co.uk/html/I_Ching_course.html For many examples of readings and for learning: following the questions and answers on Clarity's website.